rameshvarun/openfst-python/README.md

 ## Installing

-You can install the package by using `--find-links`, pointing directly at a wheel, or using a source distribution.
+You can install the package by using `--find-links` or pointing directly at a wheel.

 ```bash
 # Automatically select the correct wheel.